terminalforlife/ShellProjects/Cron Tasks/README.md

 Installation should be pretty simple for these scripts.
 They will of course assume you have cron installed and set up.
 Some will have different requirements, per the task at hand, but they will all be primarily targeting GNU/Linux.

+How you install a cron job found here, depends on the task.
+If it's global (such as notify-upgrade) and needs root access, then you'll want to follow the instructions here:

 To set up a cron job which you see listed here in this directory under the miscellaneous repository, you can do the following to download and use it:

     wget -q https://raw.githubusercontent.com/terminalforlife/miscellaneous/master/Cron%20Tasks/NAME